Coverage-Based Debloating for Java Bytecode: Empirical Study

 To answer RQ1 and RQ2, we run \jdbl on each of the \nbLibVersionStr versions of \nbLibStr libraries.
-Those two research questions assess the correctness of \jdbl at two different levels: RQ1 assesses the ability of \jdbl to produce a debloated \jar file; RQ2 analyzes if the test suite of the library has the same behavior before and after the debloat.
+RQ1 assesses the ability of \jdbl to produce a debloated \jar file, \ie, to successfully build the debloated \mv project.
+For RQ2, we analyze whether the test suite of the library has the same behavior before and after debloating.

 \autoref{fig:rq12workflow} illustrates the pipeline of RQ1 and RQ2.
 First, we check that the library compiles correctly before the debloat.
-If it does, then we verify that \jdbl has generated a \jar (RQ1).
-If no \jar file is generated, the debloat is considered as having failed and the library is excluded for the rest of the evaluation.
-The last step verifies that the test suite behaves the same before and after the debloat.
-To do so, we compare the test execution reports produced during the first step of \jdbl execution (see \autoref{sec:jdbl_execution}) and the test report generated during the verification step of \jdbl (see \autoref{sec:validation}).
+If it does, then we verify if \jdbl has generated a \jar (RQ1).
+If no \jar file is generated, then the debloating is considered as failed and the library is excluded for the rest of the evaluation.
+The last step verifies that the test suite behaves the same before and after the bytecode removal phase.
+This approach is consistent with previous works~\cite{Bruce2020,Ponta2021} in which existing tests are executed, and the results are used as a proxy for semantic preservation.

+We compare the test execution reports produced during the first step of the \jdbl execution (see \autoref{sec:jdbl_execution}) and the test report generated during the verification step of \jdbl.
 We consider that the test suite has the same behavior on both versions if the number of executed tests is the same for both versions, and if the number of passing tests is also the same.
-The number of executed tests might vary between the two versions because we modify the surefire configuration to run \jdbl (see \autoref{sec:jdbl_execution}).
+The number of executed tests might vary between the two versions because we modify the \texttt{maven-surefire-plugin} configuration to run as default in order to standardize and scale our experiments.
 If the number of passing tests is not the same between the two reports, \jdbl is considered as having failed and the libraries are excluded for the rest of the evaluation.
-We manually analyze the execution logs of the failing debloat executions to understand what happened.\looseness=-1
+We manually analyze the execution logs of the failing debloating executions to understand what happened.\looseness=-1